James Buescher: NASCAR Truck Series

-Buescher left to drive full time in the Nationwide Series for RAB Racing in 2014.
+Buescher left to drive full-time in the Nationwide Series for RAB Racing in 2014.
 However, he had a lackluster season, compared to his Truck Series success.
 In 2015, Buescher was picked up by NTS Motorsports to drive the No. 31 Chevrolet Silverado for a part-time schedule; Buescher participated in three races.
-However, after not be competitive in a well-funded ride, Buescher retired to help take care of his children.
+However, after not being competitive in a well-funded ride, Buescher retired to help take care of his children.

 In 2020, Buescher returned to the series in a one-off appearance for Niece Motorsports at Texas.
 He would return to Niece in 2021 for the season-opener at Daytona.
 With Carson Hocevar driving the No. 42 full-time that year, Buescher instead drove the team's No. 44 truck.
 His race would end early when Tanner Gray had an issue before the start and sustained heavy damage to the front end of his truck as a result of contact.
 He would ultimately finish 36th.
-It is unclear if he will attempt additional races for the team throughout the season.